openstack-archive/solum/doc/source/getting_started/index.rst

   $ cd Solum
   $ git clone https://github.com/stackforge/solum

-In addition to Solum, your environment will also need Devstack to configure and run the requisite Openstack components, including Keystone, Glance, Nova, and Heat.
+In addition to Solum, your environment will also need Devstack to configure and run the requisite Openstack components, including Keystone, Glance, Nova, Neutron, and Heat.

 Vagrant (Optional)
 ------------------